Government support for low-carbon dispatchable generation from 2027

 Driving economic growth

-- Analysis from Oxford Economics indicated that Drax Power Station supported over 7,000 jobs across the UK, including over 900 direct employees at Drax Power Station.
+- Analysis from Oxford Economics indicated that in 2021, Drax Power Station supported over 7,000 jobs across the UK, including over 900 direct employees at Drax Power Station.

 - We’re improving access to STEM education and green skills training within underserved communities through the Drax Foundation.

-- The support mechanism will reduce the UK’s reliance on gas and imports, result in a net saving for consumers, support high-skilled jobs, support the UK’s economic growth.
+- The support mechanism will reduce the UK’s reliance on gas and imports, result in a net saving for consumers, contribute to the UK’s economic growth and, maintain future options at Drax Power Station including power-BECCS and data centres.

 Taking positive action on sustainability